Cap-go/docs/self-hosted/auto-update/README.md

 }
 ```

-In Auto-update the server should do the work of compares the version and return the right one, if URL key is present, the plugin starts the download process.
+In Auto-update the server should do the work of compares the version and return the right one, if the URL key is present, the plugin starts the download process.

 If you add "message" and "error" key, the version will not be set, and the message will be displayed in logs instead.\
 \